BabyManisha/work-log-summary/README.md

 4. Save the changes.

 ### Step 4: View Updates
-You can monitor the activity summary by viewing the **work-summary.md** file, which is updated every 30 minutes
+You can monitor the activity summary by viewing the **work-summary.md** file, which is updated every day 12AM

 ----
 ### Example Output